Kmass7/kindle-notes-to-excel/README.md

 - If you want, add the format_cells.bas macro to your excel PERSONAL.XLSB modules.
 Use the shortcut Ctrl+Shift+F to format the cells into a readable manner.

-My file organization is a bit weird, that because I just have a shortcut on my desktop that I use instead :D
+The default file organization is a bit weird, that because I just have a shortcut on my desktop that I use instead :D